AdaCore/spark2014/lrm/source/packages.rst

 Abstract State Aspect
 ~~~~~~~~~~~~~~~~~~~~~

-An abstract state is a name representing the state embodied by the
+State abstraction provides a mechanism for naming, in a packages's visible
+part, state (typically variable declarations) that will be declared within
+the package's body (or private part, or within private child units of the
+package).
+For example, a package declares a visible procedure and we wish to
+specify the set of global variables that the procedure reads and writes
+as part of the specification of the subprogram.
+Those variables cannot
+be named directly in the package specification.
+Instead, we introduce
+a state abstraction which is visible in the package specification and
+later, when the package body is declared, we specify the set of
+variables that "comprise" or "implement" that state abstraction.
+If a
+package body contains, for example, a nested package, then a state
+abstraction of the inner package may also be part of the implementation
+of the given state abstraction of the outer package.
+No such mechanism
+is  needed for visible state (i.e., variables declared in the visible part
+of a package).

-hidden state of a package.
-The overall state of a package may be
+The "hidden" state of a package (roughly speaking, all variables declared
+within the the private part or body of the package but not within
+a more nested subprogram body or block statement; state declared in
-represented by one or more visible *variables* and abstract state
+private child units is also included) may be represented by one or more state
-names, each abstract state name representing a mutually exclusive part
+abstractions, with each pair of state abstractions representing disjoint
-of the hidden state.
-An abstract state name has no type and may only
-be used within an Initializes Aspect, a Global Aspect, a
-Dependency Aspect or the refined counterparts of a global or
-dependency aspect.
+sets of hidden variables.

 If a subprogram P with a Global Aspect is declared in the
 ``visible_part`` of a package and P reads or updates any of the hidden